 The opening size is the number one criteria for selecting screens as it impacts the separation quality of the screening process.
 However, when choosing the opening size, you must first know what specifications are for the final product, and that depends on whether you choose to use the screener for scalping, fines removal or grading:

-In this post, we’ll describe how to choose the woven wire screen that is optimal for you, including choosing the best method for determining screen opening size, wire diameter and attachments, as well as best practices for vibrating screen maintenance.
+In this post, we’ll describe how to choose the woven wire screen that is optimal for you, including choosing the best method for determining screen opening size, wire diameter, and attachments, as well as the best practices for vibrating screen maintenance.

 Some Screener Basics

-A screener is also called a separator or sifter, and its purpose is to separate dry, free-flowing materials of various particle sizes through vibration.
-The vibrating action separates the particles, discharging the smaller unwanted materials through “holes” of specified shape and diameter in the screen and retaining the larger particles for further processing.
+A vibrating screening machine is also called a separator or sifter, and its purpose is to separate dry, free-flowing materials of various particle sizes through vibration.
+The vibrating action of the screening machine separates the particles, discharging the smaller unwanted materials through “holes” of specified shape and diameter in the screen and retaining the larger particles for further processing.
 The screens are round or rectangular and are attached to a frame within an assembly, called a screen deck.

-Screeners operate in a wide range of applications, including chemicals, pharmaceuticals, food, plastics, minerals and pigments.
-They scalp material, remove fines and grade materials.
-For any of these uses, choosing the right screen is the difference between achieving high quality, efficient separation performance and inefficient, poor performance.
+Screeners operate in a wide range of applications, including chemicals, pharmaceuticals, food, plastics, minerals, and pigments.
+The scalp material, remove fines, and grade materials.
+For any of these uses, choosing the right screen is the difference between achieving high-quality, efficient separation performance and inefficient or poor performance.